 Like most millennials, I spent a portion of my 20s living in a shared house.
 I was often frustrated about chasing my housemates for rent and bills, and this was the seed for the idea behind Easyshare.
-I thought an easier way to manage splitting and paying household expenses would exist, however when I went searching I couldn’t find one.
+I thought an easier way to manage to split and paying household expenses would exist, however when I went searching I couldn’t find one.
 This prompted me to embark on the journey of creating one.

-Advice I’d give to my younger self would be to spend some time in your chosen career to develop some core skills and more importantly, some self-awareness.
+The advice I’d give to my younger self would be to spend some time in your chosen career to develop some core skills and more importantly, some self-awareness.
 The self-awareness will give you a really good understanding of your strengths, weaknesses, and the type of people you will need to surround yourself with to fill the holes in your weaknesses and complement your strengths.

 Spend some time in your chosen career to develop some core skills and more importantly, some self awareness

-Nancy Lublin, Founder and CEO of Crisis Text Line
+Nancy Lublin, Founder, and CEO of Crisis Text Line

 Advice to my younger self: Don’t go to law school (or grad school).
 You’ll learn everything you need to know by doing it.